flashlin/Samples/torch-qa/fine-tune/data-user/baccarat.md

 There are no values greater than nine in the game of baccarat.
 All card values are recalculated when the combined value of two or more cards is greater than nine.
 This new card value is determined by subtracting ten from the combined card value every time it reaches a number greater than nine.

+Question: Provide 10 examples of steps in the Baccarat dealing process.
+Annswer: When dealing in Baccarat, the usual procedure involves the following steps:
+* Dealing the initial round: Both the player and the banker receive two cards.
+* Determining if a third card is necessary based on game rules.
+* If either side's initial two-card total is 8 or 9 (natural), no additional cards are drawn.
+* If the player's initial two-card total is 6 or 7, the player stands without drawing a third card.
+* If the player's initial two-card total ranges from 0 to 5, the player must draw a third card.
+* Deciding whether to deal a third card to the banker based on the drawing rules.
+Comparing the hands of the player and banker to determine the ultimate winner.

 Question: Baccarat card values never exceed what number?